Virginia, DC leaders visit 116th IBCT Soldiers guarding nation’s capital

-Virginia Governor Ralph Northam and Washington D.C.
-Mayor Muriel Bowser speak with members of the Virginia National Guard’s 2nd Squadron, 183rd Cavalry Regiment, 116th Infantry Brigade Combat Team Jan.
+U.S. Soldiers assigned to the 2nd Squadron, 183rd Cavalry Regiment, 116th Infantry Brigade Combat Team, Virginia National Guard, perform security duties Jan.
 12, 2021, in Washington, D.C.
 National Guard Soldiers and Airmen from several states have traveled to Washington to provide support to federal and district authorities leading up to the 59th Presidential Inauguration.
-(U.S. Air National Guard video by Staff Sgt.
+(U.S. Air National Guard photo by Staff Sgt.
 Bryan Myhr)

 |Date Taken: